Types of Wedding Invitation Printing

 Letterpress printing calls back to the first printing presses: it uses metal plates to press the ink onto the paper.
 The process leaves an impression behind, giving anything printed with letterpress an awesome texture.
 Plus, letterpress printing requires thick, pliable paper which adds a tactile element to the invite.
 Cotton paper is the most primary choice among letterpress printers.
 It's is softer that wood pulp papers ("typical" paper) and as a result feels almost ...friendlier.

-You can combine flat printing and letterpress to create something with more variety that still fits into your budget.
+You can also combine flat printing and letterpress to create something with more color variety that still fits into your budget.

-Foil is a great way to add some pizazz to any stationery.
-Usually available in a few different colors, foil adds class and brightens up the design.
+Foil is a great way to add some pizazz to any invitation!
+Foil adds class and brightens up the design.
 It catches the light in a way ink doesn't.
+Colors are becoming more widely available, and now you can order foil in just about any color of the rainbow.

-Foil is usually applied the same way as letterpress, using a metal plate to press the foil into the paper with an adhesive agent, so the up-charge is usually about the same, running around $2 extra per piece.
+Foil is usually applied the same way as letterpress, using a metal plate to press the foil into the paper with an adhesive agent.
+The up-charge is a little more than letterpress, running around $2-3 extra per piece.

 Bonus: Combine printing types to save on cost.
 If you really want foil or letterpress, get one color done and do the rest in digital printing.
 This way you can have your foil and eat it, too.